GruberMarkus/Export-RecipientPermissions/docs/README.md

 The original permission is still documented, with one additional line for each member of the group
 - For each member of the group, 'Trustee Original Identity' is preserved but suffixed with
   ```
-       [GroupExpandedRecursive]
+       [MemberRecurse]
   ```
-  (the whitespace consists of five space characters for sorting reasons) The other trustee properties are the ones of the member
+  The whitespace consists of five space characters in front of 'MemberRecurse' for sorting reasons, and one space at the end.
+Then the original identity string of the resolved group member is added.
+  The other trustee properties are the ones of the member

 TrusteeFilter is applied to trustee groups as well as to their finally expanded individual members